Hetty Feather: Plot

 When Hetty is a little older, the children at the Foundling Hospital go to the Queen's Golden Jubilee.
-On the trip, Hetty sees a circus and believes it's the one that Madame Adeline belongs to.
-When she discovers it isn't, Hetty manages to run away to find the right one and Madame Adeline along with it.
-Upon meeting her, Hetty is upset to discover that Adeline is much older than she appears and that her red hair is a wig-and Adeline cannot bear children in any case.
+On the trip, Hetty sees a circus and believes it is the one that Madame Adeline belongs to.
+When she discovers it is not, Hetty manages to run away to find the right one and Madame Adeline along with it.
+Upon meeting her, Hetty is upset to discover that Adeline is much older than she appears, that her red hair is a wig, and that Adeline cannot bear children.
 Madame Adeline is kind to her but tells her she must return to the hospital.
 Hetty once again runs away but stumbles into a bad district where she is nearly kidnapped by a sinister man until an older girl who sells flowers named Sissy saves her.
 Sissy takes Hetty to her home, where she meets her terribly ill sister, Lil, and her drunkard father.
 Sissy and Hetty go out to sell flowers the following day, whereupon they are approached by a writer named Sarah Smith.
-Miss Smith takes Sissy and Hetty to a restaurant, where she asks questions for her new book "Penny for a Posy" and Hetty spins an elaborate tale of her life as a flower girl.
+Miss Smith takes Sissy and Hetty to a restaurant, where she asks questions for her new book Penny for a Posy and Hetty spins an elaborate tale of her life as a flower girl.
 After asking her questions, Sarah Smith reveals that she is a new benefactor for the hospital and that she recognises Hetty as the girl who has run away but praises her story-telling abilities.
 Sissy leaves and Sarah takes Hetty back to the hospital after buying her ink and a book as a treat to record her tale.